emmajanedrews/base-template/_posts/2017-11-21-what-does-it-take-to-manage-a-short-term-rental-in-kauai.md

 {% include pullquote.html %}

 Whether or not your property will pencil out depends on a few factors.
-How often are you going to use the unit, yourself?
-Are you buying it primarily as an investment or are you going to be occupying it frequently yourself.
+How often are you going to use the unit yourself?
+Are you buying it primarily as an investment or are you going to be occupying it frequently yourself?

 Also, how often is your unit going to be booked when you aren’t using it?
-When you have a vacation rental in the island, you have a business.
+When you have a vacation rental on the island, you have a business.
 Like any other business, it will be more successful the more attention you give it.
 Make sure your clients are happy so that you can garner positive reviews on websites like Yelp! and Zillow.

 Another thing to consider is how you will pay for the unit.
 By calculating your mortgage and monthly maintenance fees for the property along with insurance and taxes, you can determine what your cash flow will look like.
 For your convenience, I**’ve got a buy-and-hold spreadsheet you can use to calculate your return on investment.&nbsp;**If you’re interested, let me know and I can send it over to you.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.

-&nbsp;